openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 of my VM.
 - As an owner of a VM that is connected only to the primary network, I want to fetch resources from outside networks (internet).
-- As a developer migrating my VMs to OCP, I do not want to change my application to support multiple NICs.
+- As a VM owner migrating my VMs to OCP+V, I do not want to change my application to support multiple NICs.
 - As a VM owner, I want to expose my selected applications over the network to users outside the cluster.